Written by Hazel Secco, CFP®, CDFA®

 Two parts of your benefits package are especially important to understand:

-- Insurance benefits.
-Disney provides employer-paid basic life insurance, accidental death and dismemberment coverage, and long-term disability insurance.
+- Disney provides employer-paid basic life insurance and accidental death and dismemberment coverage.
+Additionally, employees can purchase optional long-term disability insurance.
 Coverage is typically based on a multiple of your base salary, with the option to purchase additional coverage up to plan limits.

 Here’s how to think about these benefits in the context of your broader plan: